Home – Solutions – Environmental, Social, Governance (ESG) – Double Materiality

 The term “double materiality” refers to how social and environmental information disclosed by a company can be material both in terms of its implications for the organisation’s financial value, as well as their external impact on society and the environment.

-‘Materiality’, in this sense, is referring to the issues, both financial and sustainability-related, that are most important for an organisation to address.
-In other words, companies should not only consider how their decisions will affect their bottom line, but also how they will affect society and the environment.
+‘Materiality’, in this sense, refers to the issues, both financial and sustainability-related, that are most important for an organisation to address.
+In other words, companies should not only consider how their decisions will affect their bottom line but also how they will affect society and the environment.

-Double materiality assessments has gained increasing attention in recent years as organisations’ impacts on the world around them are subject to new levels of consumer and regulatory scrutiny.
+Double materiality assessments have gained increasing attention in recent years as organisations’ impacts on the world around them are subject to new levels of consumer and regulatory scrutiny.

 Regulation around sustainability reporting is getting tighter.
 In the EU, the Corporate Sustainability Reporting Directive (CSRD), with the concept of Double Materiality at its heart, requires around 50,000 companies to report non-financial information in a consistent and comparable manner, aligned to the EU Taxonomy.